apocop/apocop.githup.io/_drafts/2020-01-03-lets-make-a-tokenizer-part-3.md

 layout: post
 title: "Let's Make a Tokenizer Part 3"
 author: "Daniel Dorado"
-date: "Jan 02, 2020"
+date: "Jan 06, 2020"
 categories: python tokenization nlp normalization project
 ---

 ## Grammar

-So as mentioned in the previous posts, the grammar is where rules are specified.
-These grammatical rules will check to see if a token is not grammatical.
-If a token passes, it'll pass on the next rule, if it fails it'll get broken up, and the newly created tokens will begin their journey through the pipeline.
-In our grammar, we're going to specify 4 rules:
+So as mentioned in the first post, the grammar is where rules are specified.
+These grammatical rules will check to see if a token is *not grammatical*.
+If a token passes, it'll pass on the next rule, if it fails, it'll get broken up, and the newly created tokens will begin their journey through the pipeline.
+In our grammar, we'll specify 4 rules:

 1. initial_punctuation - separate token-initial punctuation
 2. final_punctuation - separate token-final punctuation